Sledmine/mercury/README.md

 Halo Custom Edition only works in a Windows environment by native running or via emulation using Wine for example, so creating a package manager for Linux would be a little bit weird if the game itself only runs on Windows, but after some work migration a Linux build would be possible in the future.

-## Why there are not Mercury 32-bit builds?

-At the beginning there were not plans to support 32-bit builds due to Mercury being built with the [luapower](https://luapower.com) framework, but since this framework is laking on support and introducing innecesary issues, we will support 32 bit builds in the future after migrating Mercury to the [luarocks](https://luarocks.org/) packages ecosystem.